 AT&T TV Now offers NHL Network, but it’s not exactly our favorite service, due to its limited features, and high cost compared to Sling TV.
-That said, it does offer many more additional channels, compared to Sling TV and NHL.tv.
+That said, it does offer many more additional channels, compared to Sling TV.

 AT&T TV Now has several channel packages, but it more readily advertises its two lowest-cost options:

 - MAX: 50+ channels, $70/month

 Unfortunately, the service recently reorganized its channel package, which removed NHL Network from the base packages.
 You can still get NHL Network from AT&T TV Now, but you’ll need to opt for the Xtra channel package, which costs a stomach-punching $124 per month.

 As you may notice, the minimum price point to get NHL Network from A&T TV Now is more four times what you’d pay with Sling TV.
 Although AT&T TV Now provides far more channels, it’s not going to be the go-to option for anyone hoping to get NHL Network at as low a cost as possible.